Bianchi IX model: Reducing phase space: McGehee-type variables

 We also redefine the constraint (\ref{H33}) by multiplying it by the factor $u_1 u_2$.
 The new form of the constraint reads:

 where

 All considerations carried out so far have been done with the assumption that $u_1 > 0, u_2 > 0$ and $u_3 > 0$.
-From now we lift this assumption down, i.e. we may have $u_1 \geq 0,~ u_2 \geq 0$ and $u_3 \geq 0$.
+From now on, we change this assumption; i.e., we may have $u_1 \geq 0,~ u_2 \geq 0$, and $u_3 \geq 0$.
 One can say that we extend the phase space of our system to a bigger one.

 Let us identify the critical points of the vector field (\ref{mc1})-(\ref{mc6}).
-We find that the set of the critical points is defined to be:
+We find that the set of critical points is defined to be

 It is clear that any element of $S_M$ satisfies the constraint (\ref{conmc}).
 One may verify that the transformation (\ref{m1}) does not map the critical subspace $S_B$ into $S_M$.

 Let us examine the type of criticality specific to the set of critical points (\ref{critmc}).
 It is not difficult to find that the Jacobian of (\ref{mc1})-(\ref{mc6}) at any point of the critical set $S_M$ reads: